qphl/mabstalk.com/_posts/2015-02-03-adcs-pipeline-and-progress.md

   - mabs
 ---

 This is the fifth article in a series of five blog posts that are putting ADCs in the spotlight.
 This article will describe ways in which third generation ADCs may improve upon current ADCs.
-Please read the introductory post ‘ADCs: What are they and why do they matter?’ before this post, if you are unfamiliar with ADCs.
+Please read the introductory post [ADCs: What are they and why do they matter?](/2015/01/20/adcs-what-are-they-and-why-do-they-matter/) before this post, if you are unfamiliar with ADCs.

 ## Future Development